-In addition to this, the Group Risk Loss Event Management and Reporting ("RLEMR") Guideline provides sound mechanism on Shariah non-compliance ("SNC") management and reporting, in order to ensure the Group strictly complies with Shariah rules and principles, as well as the regulatory requirements.
-The guideline has been established to be in line with the mechanism set out by BNM's Operational Risk Reporting Requirement - Operational Risk Integrated Online Network ("ORION") and to ensure compliance with section 28(3) of the IFSA 2013 which requires any SNC event to be immediately reported to BNM.
-Additionally, pursuant to this guideline, any actual SNC events caused by operational lapses including negligence, breach of policies and lack of due care by staff may be subject to disciplinary action.
+In addition, the Group Risk Loss Event Management and Reporting ("RLEMR") Guideline provides sound mechanism on Shariah non-compliance ("SNC") management and reporting, in order to ensure the Group strictly complies with Shariah rules and principles, as well as the regulatory requirements.
+The guideline has been established to be in line with the mechanism set out by BNM Operational Reporting Requirement (ORR) Policy Document (effective 1 November 2023) and to ensure compliance with section 28(3) of the IFSA 2013 which requires any SNC event to be immediately reported to BNM.
+Pursuant to this guideline, any actual SNC events caused by operational lapses including negligence, breach of policies and lack of due care by staff may be subject to disciplinary action.